Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment

-Galaxies exhibit correlations in their orientations and shapes within their neighborhood, known as intrinsic alignments (IA) \cite{Chisari:2025gsy,Lamman:2023hsj}.
-These arise from tidal interactions with the surrounding large-scale filamentary structure, influencing galaxy formation and evolution.
-While weak gravitational lensing seeks to measure the distortions of galaxy shapes caused by intervening mass, IA can introduce a spurious signal that mimics or obscures the true lensing-induced correlations.
-This contamination becomes critical in cosmic shear studies, where precise measurements of the lensing signal are used to infer cosmological parameters and the nature of dark energy.
-Consequently, accurate modeling and mitigation of IA are essential to control systematics in weak lensing analyses and ensure robust cosmological constraints \cite{Hirata:2004gc,Joachimi:2015mma,Troxel:2014dba}.
+Galaxies exhibit correlations in their orientations and shapes within their neighbourhood, known as intrinsic alignments (IA)~\cite{Chisari:2025gsy,Lamman:2023hsj}.
+These arise from tidal interactions with the surrounding large-scale structure (LSS), influencing galaxy formation and evolution.
+More broadly, the same gravitational field also shapes haloes, clusters and filaments, inducing alignments within the surrounding cosmic web.
+While weak lensing seeks to measure the distortions of galaxy shapes caused by intervening mass, IA can mimic or obscure lensing-induced correlations.
+This contamination is critical in cosmic shear studies used to infer cosmological parameters and the nature of dark energy~\cite{Hirata:2004gc,Joachimi:2015mma,Troxel:2014dba}.

-Beyond its impact on cosmic shear, IA also provides a unique window into galaxy formation and the role of large-scale tidal fields in shaping galactic structures \cite{Crittenden:2000wi,Troxel:2014dba,Blazek:2015lfa,Chisari:2015qga,Codis:2015tla,Joachimi:2015mma,Kiessling:2015sma,Kirk:2015nma,Kraljic:2019lca,Samuroff:2020gpm}.
-Observational evidence suggests that galaxy orientations can become correlated over scales up to $\sim100$ $\mathrm{Mpc}/h$ due to coherent tidal forces, leading to measurable large-scale alignment patterns.
-These correlations constrain models of structure formation by encoding the interplay between dark matter halos, baryonic processes, and the cosmic web \cite{Kirk:2015nma,2012JCAP...05..041B}, and can probe primordial non-Gaussianity (PNG)~\cite{SchmidtChisariDvorkin2015,Kogai_2018}.
-Thus, while IA is often viewed as a contaminant in weak lensing surveys, it also constitutes a valuable probe of the underlying astrophysical processes governing galaxy evolution and the young inflating Universe.
+Beyond cosmic shear, IA provides a window into galaxy formation and the large-scale tidal fields shaping galactic structure \cite{Crittenden:2000wi,Troxel:2014dba,Blazek:2015lfa,Chisari:2015qga,Codis:2015tla,Joachimi:2015mma,Kiessling:2015sma,Kirk:2015nma,Kraljic:2019lca,Samuroff:2020gpm}.
+Observations have established IA from arcminute-scale ellipticity correlations \citep{brown2002} to cluster-pair and galaxy-multiplet measurements over \(1\text{--}100\,\mathrm{Mpc}/h\) scales \citep{Smargon2012,desiIA}.
+These correlations constrain models of structure formation by encoding the interplay between dark matter haloes, baryonic processes, and the large-scale environment \cite{Kirk:2015nma,2012JCAP...05..041B}, and can probe primordial non-Gaussianity (PNG)~\cite{SchmidtChisariDvorkin2015,Kogai_2018}.
+Thus, while IA is often viewed as a contaminant in weak-lensing surveys, it also constitutes a valuable probe of the processes shaping galaxy evolution and the early Universe.